op7ic/BlueTeam.Lab/README.md

 ---
 # User Configuration

 The following default credentials are created during installation.
-Printout of actual, configured credentials, will be displayed after full deployment process completes.
+Printout of actual configured credentials will be displayed after the full deployment process completes.

 | Host  | Login | Password | Role |
 | ------------- | ------------- | ------------- | ------------- |